 As part of our normal billing process, we make several attempts to contact you to let you know what portion of your bill you are personally responsible for.
 We determine the amount you are responsible for after we have received payment or denial of payment from your insurance company.
 You may receive notice from a collection agency if, after repeated attempts to contact you, we have not heard from you.

 Please contact the collection agency directly for more information.
 If you have further questions about your balance or account which they are unable to answer, please contact our customer service department.

 Do you offer payment plans if I cannot pay in full?

 Yes, we are happy to offer payment plans with no interest charged.
 To set up a payment plan, please contact our customer service department and they will be happy to help set your account up on a payment plan.

 Even if you make payments on your account but have not called us to set up a payment plan, your account will not remain in good standing.
 You must contact us to set up a payment plan if you need to make monthly payments.

 I cannot pay my bill.
 Do you offer Financial Assistance?

-In accordance with our Mission and Core Values, Saint Thomas is committed to caring for all people regardless of their ability to pay, with special attention to those who are poor and vulnerable.
-Saint Thomas Health offers financial assistance and financial counseling to address any financial concerns patients or families may have regarding their care.
+In accordance with our Mission and Core Values, Ascension Saint Thomas is committed to caring for all people regardless of their ability to pay, with special attention to those who are poor and vulnerable.
+Ascension Saint Thomas offers financial assistance and financial counseling to address any financial concerns patients or families may have regarding their care.